The regions with the highest prevalence are in the south and south-east

 52.1% of the total population aged 15 and over can read/write

-Prevalence is inversely correlated with a woman’s levels of education and wealth.
+Prevalence is inversely correlated with women’s levels of education and wealth.

 89.5% of women who live in a household where the head’s primary language is Soninké have undergone FGM, compared to 79% of women whose household head speaks Poular, 68.3% of women whose household head speaks Arabic and 15.7% of women whose household head speaks Wollof.